dianamikova/business-issue-allocation/report/REPORT.md

 ## Method and Results

 Text is encoded using a pretrained sentence transformer model as a frozen feature extractor (Reimers & Gurevych, 2019).
 Two embedding models were compared: `all-mpnet-base-v2`, based on the MPNet architecture (Song et al., 2020), and `all-MiniLM-L6-v2` as a lighter baseline.
 Three classifiers were trained and evaluated on each.
+The approach follows the structure of the example project provided for this course (Moëll, 2025).

 **Embedding model: `sentence-transformers/all-MiniLM-L6-v2`**